dev-scripts/MySQL-8.3-keywords-and-reserved-words/readme.md

 # Find MySQL 8.3 keywords and reserved words used in column names, table names, procedures, or functions.

-Finding column names, table names, procedures, or functions using reserved keywords:
+Finding column names, table names, procedures, or functions using reserved keywords.
+This is the first step to know before upgrading to the MySQL 8.3

 ## 1. Create Reserved Words Table